 Softwoods grow a lot faster than hardwoods and are grown much closer to where they are sold.
 The energy used in the processes of drying and cutting is also less for softwoods as it’s quicker so the effects on the environment are further reduced.

 Not sure on what type of sleeper you need for your garden project?
 Give us a call!
-Grabco. stock a range of soft and hardwoods cut to different sizes – and our highly trained representatives will be happy to help you with any queries you have.
+Grabco stock a range of soft and hardwoods cut to different sizes – and once your garden is complete, use our Essex grab hire service to remove all your garden waste!

 Railway sleepers have been around for longer than you can imagine.
 Ever since the 1550’s where ‘Wagonways’ (the initial origin of railways) were constructed by the Germans.
 These Wagonways were created to make an easier and faster route for wagons to travel instead of using the dirt roads.
 They were pulled over rails by horses.